rbturnbull/hespi/docs/pipeline.rst

 Label Classifier
 ================

-We have trained a classifier using `torchapp <https://github.com/rbturnbull/torchapp>`_ to detect the following types of writing on the institutional label:
+We have trained a classifier to detect the following types of writing on the institutional label:

 #. typewriter
 #. printed
 #. handwritten
-#. mixed
+#. combination

-These were annotated to the XXX images in the MELU dataset.
-An image classifier based on a pretrained ResNet-18 was used \citep{resnet}.
-This achieved an accuracy of XXX\% on the validation set.
+..
+These were annotated to the 3,152 images from the MELU dataset.
+..
+This was partitioned into 2521 training images and 631 validation images.
+..
+The pretrained `ResNet-101 model <https://doi.org/10.1109/CVPR.2016.90>`_ model was trained using `torchapp <https://github.com/rbturnbull/torchapp>`_ for 20 epochs on this dataset.
+..
+It achieved an accuracy of 98.3% on the validation set.

 Text Recognition
 ================